 Beneficiaries of Michigan’s Medicaid program are subject to strict regulations.
 Without Mannor Law Group’s legal advice, if you have too much property, you risk losing eligibility.
 Frustratingly, real estate holdings and retirement accounts both “count” toward these thresholds, making it especially difficult for seniors with any amount of assets to qualify, without Medicaid legal planning.

 If your property holdings exceed Michigan’s Medicaid limits, you will need the assistance of an experienced Medicaid lawyer that can identify strategies for legally protecting assets.
-Our Flint Medicaid planning attorneys are familiar with how to help clients meet the state’s restrictive requirements and access the benefits that they need.
+Our Grand Blanc Medicaid planning attorneys are familiar with how to help clients meet the state’s restrictive requirements and access the benefits that they need.

 Advanced Planning for Medicaid